barracudanetworks/ngf-azure-templates/contrib/CGF-Custom-ControlCenter/README.md

 # Barracuda CloudGen Firewall Control Center

-**Note** This ARM Template will default to version 8.0 of the Control Center.
-Version 8.0 is a cloud-only version.
+**Note** This ARM Template will default to version 9.1 (and higher) of the Control Center.
+Version 9.1 is a cloud-only version.
 It is currently not available for on-premises deployments and can only be deployed in Microsoft Azure, Amazon Web Services, or Google Cloud Platform public clouds.

 ## Introduction